ohimeee/RJB-hotel/README.md

 ## How a booking works

-1. Guest picks a room and dates, submits the form.
+1. The guest picks a room and dates, then submits the form.
-2. Server **recomputes the price** from the database rate — a total posted by the browser is never trusted — and writes the reservation as `PENDING` with a 15-minute hold.
-A held room is unavailable to everyone else.
+2. The server recomputes the price from the rate stored in the database.
+A total posted by the browser is never trusted.
+The reservation is written as `PENDING` with a 15-minute hold, and a held room is unavailable to everyone else.
-3. Guest is redirected to Xendit's hosted checkout.
-Card details never touch this server.
+3. The guest is redirected to Xendit's hosted checkout, so card details never touch this server.
-4. Xendit POSTs to `/api/webhooks/xendit`, which authenticates the request, promotes the booking to `CONFIRMED`, and records the payment.
+4. Xendit sends a POST to `/api/webhooks/xendit`.
+That handler authenticates the request, promotes the booking to `CONFIRMED`, and records the payment.
-5. Guest lands on `/booking/<code>`, which shows whatever the webhook wrote.
+5. The guest lands on `/booking/<code>`, which shows whatever the webhook wrote.

-Two things to know before changing any of it:
+Two things to know before changing any of this:

-- **The success redirect is not proof of payment.** Anyone can type that URL.
+- The success redirect is not proof of payment.
+Anyone can type that URL.
 Only the webhook confirms a booking.
-- **The reservation exists before the money moves.** Charging first would let another guest take the room mid-payment.
+- The reservation is written before the money moves.
+Charging first would let another guest take the room mid-payment.

-Abandoned holds are released automatically — the check runs on the availability query, so there's no cron job.
+Holds that nobody comes back to are released automatically.
+The check runs as part of the availability query, so there is no cron job.